rusriver/nutz/highperformance/geteilterzaehler/README.md

-### High-performance universal counter, optimized for heavily concurrent use
+### High-performance universal counter, optimized for heavy concurrent use

 Uses a racing shuttle, with user-injected extra entropy, to minimize the mutex contention of individual shards.